metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_alertmanager_config_v1alpha1_manifest.md

 Optional:

 - `agent_id` (String)
-- `api_secret` (Attributes) The secret's key that contains the WeChat API key.The secret needs to be in the same namespace as the AlertmanagerConfigobject and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--wechat_configs--api_secret))
+- `api_secret` (Attributes) The secret's key that contains the WeChat API key.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator. (see [below for nested schema](#nestedatt--spec--receivers--wechat_configs--api_secret))
 - `api_url` (String) The WeChat API URL.
 - `corp_id` (String) The corp id for authentication.
 - `http_config` (Attributes) HTTP client configuration. (see [below for nested schema](#nestedatt--spec--receivers--wechat_configs--http_config))